LiorZ/hdac8_thesis/thesis.rst

 		* p-value: 0.2					* p-Value: 0.27
 	=====	==========================================	==========================================

-plots that show the distribution of score of each sequence against its experimental activity are available in section `Calibration - score vs. activity plots`_ in the `Supplementary Material`_.
+plots that show the distribution of score of each sequence against its experimental activity are available in section `Calibration`_ in the `Supplementary Material`_.
 Simulation 11 and its set of parameters, using the interface scoring scheme yielded the best performance in terms of correlation and the Kolmogorov-Smirnov p-value.